Chinatown’s most iconic restaurants

 Secret Kitchen

 The secret is out – behind that big curved fish tank in Chinatown you’ll find one of Melbourne’s best yum cha spots.
 Gorge on baskets of Cantonese favourites alongside rare delicacies.
 Like your food to look as good as it tastes?
 Secret Kitchen’s dishes are cute as a button.
-Snap a pic of their adorable piggy custard buns and goldfish-shaped dumplings before you gobble them down.
+Snap a pic of the adorable piggy custard buns before you gobble them down.
 The ultra-fresh seafood is a must-try too.

 HuTong Dumpling Bar